 A loan with a 5% interest rate (.05 divided by 365.25) will give you a daily rate of 0.00013689253.

 With this interest rate factor, you can find how much interest accrues on your loan from month to month.

-If your student loan is around $33,000 the average debt of a student graduated in 2014.
-It's been 30 days since your last payment and you have a 5% interest rate.
+Let us consider that your student loan is around $33,000, which is the average debt of a student graduated in 2014.
+It has been 30 days since your last payment and you have a 5% interest rate.

 [ Learn more about Student loan interest deductions ]